bevyengine/bevy-website/content/learn/book/ecs/detecting-changes/_index.md

 // We have to be sure that this system runs *after* difficulty_changed_system
 // so then we have the correct cached value of Difficulty when we update enemy stats fn old_difficulty_system(difficulty: Res<Difficulty>, mut old_difficulty: ResMut<OldDifficulty>){
+	// Here, we're checking whether the `Difficulty` resource's value has changed
 	// By checking if difficulty has changed, we can avoid constantly rewriting this value if difficulty.is_changed(){
 		old_difficulty.0 = difficulty;